dotnet/arcade/Documentation/UnifiedBuild/VMR-Permissible-Sources.md

 ### Policy

 The VMR does not permit code and binaries licensed under non-OSS licenses.
-Fedora's approved open-source licenses can be found [on their wiki](https://fedoraproject.org/wiki/Licensing:Main#Good_Licenses), or you can check on the [OSI-approved list of licenses](https://opensource.org/licenses/alphabetical).
+For a list of approved OSS licenses, you can check out the [OSI-approved list of licenses](https://opensource.org/licenses/alphabetical).

 When a non-OSS license is detected, the offending code and binaries must be cloaked from the VMR.
 See [the VMR](./VMR-Design-And-Operation.md#repository-source-mappings) and [source-build documentation](https://github.com/dotnet/source-build/blob/main/Documentation/sourcebuild-in-repos/new-repo.md#cloaking-filtering-the-repository-sources) on cloaking.